Long John Dunn 1857 - 1953

 John Dunn - bronc rider, stagecoach driver, saloon keeper, gambler, and lovable rascal - is a legend in Northern New Mexico.

 John's lanky six-foot-four frame, spicy vocabulary, broken-nose twang and wide ranging humor left a lasting impression on everyone he met.
-For over 30 years, because he owned the only bridge and the only stagecoach (later the taxi) business into town, that included just about everyone who came to Taos.
+For over 30 years he owned the only bridge and the only stagecoach (later the taxi) business into town.
+Just about everyone who came to Taos in those days had contact with John Dunn.

 "A feller learned to use a rope," John reminisced, "for more reasons than one.
 Sometimes it would save miles of hard riding after a steer . . . and it was handy to drag firewood to the cook, tie up a bronc or even hang a man. . . out of necessity, the man, the horse, the rope, the gun became inseparable."
 Trail drives toughened John - long nights guarding the herd, a few hours of sleep on the hard ground, days of eating dust and watching for Indians.